vazhin/iraq-bc-movies-project-students/README.md

 - you can style the components yourself, import the stylesheet from JavaScript, not in HTML
 - Optionally: you can use react-bootstrap library.
 Search on how to install it and get started using it

+# Homework
+- Style the navbar and search box
+- Add simple functionality to the search box.
+Whenever you type something, the text inside the input should be logged to the console.
+- The same should happen when you hit enter

+### Search Keywords:
+- How to handle text input change in react
+- How to handle form submission in react